kmoilane/graduation_project/README.md

 The following commands are examples on how to build and run this program.

-1. To run the simulation, start by cloning this repository.
+1. To run the simulation, start by cloning this repository.<br>
     `git clone https://github.com/kmoilane/graduation_project.git Simulation`

-2. Go to the build folder and build it with CMake.
+2. Go to the build folder and build it with CMake.<br>

-    `cd Simulation/production_line_simulation/build`
+    `cd Simulation/production_line_simulation/build`<br>
     `cmake .. && make`

 ### Run all programs at once (requires tmux)

-3. If you want to run all 3 programs (simulation, UI and controller), make sure you have execute rights for the run script.
+3. If you want to run all 3 programs (simulation, UI and controller), make sure you have execute rights for the run script.<br>
     `chmod +x run_simulation.sh`

 4. To run all programs with default config, run the run_simulation script.
-This works best on full window sized terminal.
+This works best on full window sized terminal.<br>
     `./run_simulation.sh`

 ### Run separately